-France is one of the most popular countries in the world for tourists.
-And with wonderful architecure, excellent food and delicious wine, the French typically don’t let visitors down.
-When we visited France’s epicentre of wine, we were blown away by all the great food, and saw first hand why the French spend more of their money on food than all other Europeans.
+France is the world’s most visited country.
+With wonderful architecture, a world class culinary scene and delicious wine, there’s much to appreciate.
+The French spend more of their money on food than all other Europeans.
 Listed here are 5 must eat meals in Bordeaux, though it’s tempting to write just one word…canard…because the French love indulging in duck in a variety of ways.

 Sorry vegetarians, perhaps no dish makes PETA members cringe more than foie gras because of debatable feeding practices.
 Foie gras is a delicacy typically made from the enlarged liver of a duck, or sometimes a goose (“oie” in French).
 Either bird’s liver can be served whole or in seasoned pate style, which is the cheaper version.

 Foie gras doesn’t sound fantastic but when done well is tastes like a delicious meaty butter, which is why it is so sought after.
 It’s expensive because additional labor is involved to produce it, though it can be cheaper in France than elsewhere, which is why you should eat it there (just don’t waste your time with the canned stuff).
 And while the foie gras industry is particularly targeted by animals rights organizations, it’s no worse to eat a gavanche fed duck than it is to eat an American Tyson chicken (America’s largest chicken farm).